eclipse/kuksa.val/doc/server-vs-broker.md

 For a detailed overview what the KUKSA.val server and KUKSA.val databroker support look [here](protocol/support.md)

-## What is the plan for the future? (should be updated freuquently to let the community now what's planned)
+## What is the plan for the future? (should be updated frequently to let the community now what's planned)
-Last updated: October 2022 <br>
+Last updated: February 2024 <br>

-The KUKSA.val server will still be available for those who want to use the VISS.
-The KUKSA.val databroker and the KUKSA.val server will support one unified gRPC API.
-The KUKSA.val databroker will be extended to support the KUKSA.val server security model over JWT Tokens or similar.
+**KUKSA Server is deprecated and will reach End-of-Life 2024-12-31!**